mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 ### Ecovacs account

-First you have to configure the Ecovacs account:
+First you have to configure the Ecovacs (or yeedi) account:
+- "Name" (optional)
+- "Login" (Ecovacs or yeedi)
-- "Email / Ecovacs ID"
+- "Email / Ecovacs ID" (email or account ID)
 - "Password"
 - "Country code" (see [here](https://github.com/mrbungle64/node-red-contrib-ecovacs-deebot/wiki/Country-codes) for a list of country codes)